tskit-dev/msprime/docs/ancestry.rst

-Some evolutionary scenarios, such as a skewed offspring distribution combined with a type III survivorship curve, range expansion, and rapid adaptation, can predict diploid genealogies with up to four simultaneous multiple mergers.
-Msprime provides the option to simulate from two classes of such genealogical processes.
+Some evolutionary scenarios, such as a skewed offspring distribution combined with a type III survivorship curve, range expansion, and rapid adaptation, can predict genealogies with up to four simultaneous multiple mergers.
+Msprime provides the option to simulate from two classes of such genealogical processes: the Beta-coalescent and the Dirac-coalescent.

+For haploid organisms, both models result in genealogies in which any number of lineages can merge into a common ancestor, but only one merger event can take place at a given time.
+For :math:`p`-ploids, up to :math:`2p` simultaneous mergers can take place, corresponding to the :math:`2p` available parental chromosome copies.

 -----------
 Definitions